JimmyMAndersson/StatKit/README.md

 measurements.standardDeviation(of: \.litersPer10Km, from: .sample)
 ```

 As you can see, using KeyPath's makes the StatKit API easy to use and reusable across completely arbitrary custom structures.
-This example also exposes two other recuring patterns.

 ## Distributions